JoeSuber/OpenCV-Max-Build-Package-/README.md

-###  OpenCV-Max-Build-Package CUDA 6.0 Ubuntu 14.xx-  ###
+###  OpenCV-Max-Build-Package CUDA 6.5 Ubuntu 14.xx-  ###

     -- May 20, 2014: Keep using Nvidia provided proprietary drivers & cuda direct d/l.
         -- the only downside to that is that when your linux kernel is updated, after an eventual reboot, -- when confronted by the dreaded 'X' cursor on a blank, black, low-res GUI you can't escape:
             Ctrl-Alt-f1, enter login, pass
             sudo service lightdm stop
-            (find & run the Nvidia driver installer wherever you saved it.
-You DID keep it around, right? re-install it.)
+            (find & run the Nvidia driver installer wherever you saved it. re-install it.)
             sudo service lightdm start
             (breath easy)
-    -- Jan 6 2014 note: After a Jan 2nd xorg-edgers update blew up my Dec. install I went through this guide
-    --- Everything worked!
-With the exception that you should avoid the ppa-based nvidia cuda and video
-    --- drivers and simply install the 5.5.22 cuda version d/l from the nvidia website.

-This isn't a build script, but it has a lot of cut & paste.
-There is, I think, much need for user intervention and important choices to be made as you adjust for particular apps and hardware: your "Maximum Build."
+Your Maximum Build:

-    -- The ordering is useful, though probably not perfect.
+    -- The ordering is useful, perhaps not perfect.
-    -- Helps a new installer avoid some pitfalls, an old installer try some new tricks.
+    -- Helps a noob avoid some pitfalls.
-    -- Helps me to not forget small - but crucial - things - (as often).

 IPP (Intel Integrated Performance Primitives) library is not on the list due to a lack of package-managed install.
 You have to get a (free-of-charge) license code from Intel:

     -- http://software.intel.com/en-us/non-commercial-software-development

 IPP has received some love from the developers after OpenCL started to take over some chores.
-Its benefit will depend on what your applications are and what other libraries are providing basic functions like resizing a picture or computing the FFT.
-IPP is only free-of-charge for non-commercial use.
-My experience is that OpenCL is comperable.
-Once one needed to use IPP 7.1 version with static add-ons, but some changes I have not tested might have made that nugget obsolete.
-8.0 leaves out certain depreciated parts that OpenCV still needs (as of Nov 17, 2013)
+A subset of it will download automatically.
+The asynchronous libs don't, and have given me trouble.

-TBB (Intel Threaded Building Blocks) though, is very much a must-have for your Intel CPU - (and it is open-source now) - use it!   (package is in the list below)
+TBB (Intel Threaded Building Blocks) though, is very much a must-have for your Intel CPU - (and it is open-source now) TBB now downloads without incident - easy!

-The following Build is only tested on Ubuntu 14.xx CUDA 6.0, Intel cpu, with most everything turned on
+The following Build is only tested on Ubuntu 14.xx CUDA 6.5, Intel cpu, with most everything turned on

-    --- modern Debian-based installs should work very similarly   -----
+    --- Linux mint 17 sort-of works  -----
     --- I would do these lines 1 or 2 at a time to witness results ----

 sudo apt-get upgrade
 sudo apt-get -y install autoconf2.13 autoconf-archive gnu-standards

 sudo apt-get -y install build-essential gcc g++ linux-headers-generic linux-source